-Traditional Chinese Medicine (TCM) provides strong support to help ward off and heal common colds, flu and other viruses.
-TCM has been used for centuries to prevent and treat influenza.
+Traditional Chinese Medicine (TCM) has been used for centuries to prevent and heal common colds, flu and other viruses.
 Chinese herbs can be used on a preventative basis before flu season.
-And for those who contract the flu, there are many herbs that can be used to resolve flu symptoms and quickly improve immunity and energy while you rest at home, call Charlotte for a remote healthcare consult when you are in the recovery phase of an illness.
+And for those who experience or contract the flu, there are many herbs that can be used to resolve flu symptoms and quickly improve immunity and energy while you rest at home, call Charlotte for a remote healthcare consult when you are in the recovery phase of an illness.

 Allergies and asthma

-We can grow and thrive in the same place pollens grow and thrive with the help of TCM.
-The combination of acupuncture and herbal medicine offers strong support in building immunity to help our bodies cope with the abundant airborne allergens we are exposed to in Austin, Texas.
+We can grow and thrive in the same place pollen grows and thrives with the help of TCM.
+The preventative care combination of acupuncture and herbal medicine offers strong support in building immunity to help our bodies avoid and cope with the abundant airborne allergens we are exposed to in Austin, Texas.
 In addition, diet and nutrition are strong components of building a resilient immune system.
-Charlotte’s knowledge in uncovering food sensitivities and other intestinal and immune system issues that contribute to allergy and asthma is an integral part of her approach to treating these illnesses.
+Charlotte’s Functional Medicine knowledge in uncovering food sensitivities and other intestinal and immune system issues that contribute to allergies and asthma is an integral part of her approach to treating these illnesses.

 Hippocrates said “Let Food Be Thy Medicine,” this statement embodies the importance of our daily diet.
-Foods all have an energetic property, for instance some are cooling, some warming, some tonifying others help release toxins . . .
+Foods all have an energetic property, for instance some are cooling, some warming, some strengthening, and yet others help release toxins.

 What we need grows in the season our bodies need it, in the very place we live!
-Watermelon which grows in the summer is cooling, Many of the deep root veggies that grow in the winter provide tonics and warmth to build immunity against the winter’s cold.
-In the spring light leafy greens are dispersing and cleansing.
+Watermelon which grows in the summer is cooling.
+Many of the deep root veggies that grow in the winter provide tonics and warmth to build immunity against the winter’s cold.
+In the spring, light leafy greens are dispersing and cleansing.

 Excellent sources of education regarding eating local and seasonally are found on Charlotte’s Resource Page.

-For inspiration here is an article from Daily OM:
+Here is an article from Daily OM for inspiration:

 Inadequate digestion is thought to be a significant cause of food allergies and the rapidly growing problem of autoimmune disease in our country.
 When not digested completely, food can initiate allergic reactions in the body, causing inflammation and immune sensitivity.
-This can lead to chronic inflammatory conditions and certain types of arthritis.
+This can lead to chronic inflammatory conditions, certain types of arthritis and other autoimmune disease.

-Enzymes assure greater levels of digestion and absorption of your food, and have an anti-inflammatory property, the best way to get them is in the diet, yet supplementation can also be helpful if guided by a professional.
+Enzymes can help to assure greater levels of digestion and absorption of your food, and have an anti-inflammatory property, the best way to get them is in the diet, yet supplementation can also be helpful if guided by a professional.

 Probiotics provide beneficial non-toxic bacteria that are necessary for health.
 The probiotic bacteria most commonly studied include members of the lactobacillus and bifidobacterium.
 Both of these probiotic bacteria are available in foods and dietary supplements.

-If needed Charlotte can assist you in choosing the proper broad spectrum, plant-based quality enzyme product coupled with a high quality probiotic for one week.
-You will feel an immediate difference.
+If needed Charlotte can assist you in choosing the proper broad spectrum, plant-based quality enzyme coupled with a high quality probiotic.
 As good as the short term results are, the long term results of supporting your intestinal health are even better.

-Testing to determine other nutritional needs is available in order to add nutritional supplementation the body is lacking and if necessary remove supplementation that is not working or causing harm to the body.
+Testing to determine nutritional needs is available through Charlotte’s practice in order to add nutritional supplementation the body is lacking and if necessary remove supplementation that is not working or causing harm to the body.
 Be careful experimenting on your body with supplements when you do not know if they are needed, or how they work together synergistically.
 Charlotte can help.

 What is Functional Medicine?
 Functional medicine is an evolution in the practice of medicine that better addresses the healthcare needs of the 21st century.
-By shifting the traditional disease-centered focus of medical practice to a more patient-centered approach, functional medicine addresses the whole person, not just an isolated set of symptoms.
-Functional medicine practitioners spend time with their patients, listening to their histories and looking at the interactions among genetic, environmental, and lifestyle factors that can influence long-term health and complex, chronic disease.
+By shifting the traditional disease-centered focus of healthcare practice to a more patient-centered approach, functional medicine addresses the whole person, not just an isolated set of symptoms.
+Functional medicine practitioners of various specialties spend time with their patients, listening to their histories and looking at the interactions among genetic, environmental, and lifestyle factors that can influence long-term health and complex, chronic disease.
 In this way, functional medicine supports the unique expression of health and vitality for each individual.
 We are each all uniquely individual!

 Read more about functional medicine at the Institute of Functional Medicine.